SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Tutorials/DisMibBrowser.md

 - Carefully read [Using the DIS MIB Browser](xref:DIS_MIB_Browser)

-- Download the MIB Browser tutorial file [from GitHub](https://github.com/SkylineCommunications/Tutorials-DIS-MIB_Browser/tree/main/Documentation)

-- Download the *protocol.xml* file [from GitHub](https://github.com/SkylineCommunications/Tutorials-DIS-MIB_Browser)
+- Download the tutorial files [from GitHub](https://github.com/SkylineCommunications/Tutorials-DIS-MIB_Browser)

+## Step 1: Open the connector solution

+After downloading the tutorial files, double click on the 'Tutorials-DIS-MIB_Browser.sln' file to open Visual Studio with the connector solution.

-## Step 1: Exploring the DIS MIB Browser functionalities
+## Step 2: Exploring the DIS MIB Browser functionalities

 1. Load a MIB file: